Searching ...

 A map representation of Pennsylvania

 Pennsylvania’s diverse topography and wide span mean there’s a lot of territory to cover.
-Depending on who you ask, the state divides into 5-11 regions.
+Depending on who you ask, the state is divided into 5-11 regions.
 Here are a few regions as identified by their tourism bureau:

 Philadelphia Metro

-The Philadelphia metro sits on a small strip of Atlantic Coastal Plain in southern Pennsylvania besides the Delaware River.
-It’s the most densely populated part of the state.
+The Philadelphia metro is the most densely populated part of the state.
+It’s situated on a small strip of Atlantic Coastal Plain in southern Pennsylvania, beside the Delaware River.
+With 1.6 million people, it’s the largest city in the state.

 Dutch Country

-Geographically south-central Pennsylvania, Dutch Country touches the Great Valley and Appalachian Mountains.
-It’s known for having the highest concentration of Dutch Amish, descendants of German immigrants seeking religious freedom.
+Geographically, south-central Pennsylvania Dutch Country touches the Great Valley and the Appalachian Mountains.
+It’s famous for having the highest concentration of Dutch Amish, descendants of German immigrants seeking religious freedom.
+Rolling hills and friendly people distinguish the area.

 Upstate PA

-The state’s northeast corner runs along the New York border and features many lakes, mountains, and forests.
+The state’s northeast corner runs along the New York border.
+It features many lakes, mountains, and forests, making it a getaway vacation destination.

 Pittsburgh Metro

 This southwest region is known for its steel and industrial history.
-The city of Pittsburgh marks the beginning of the Appalachian Plateau, which extends to West Virginia.
-It’s the second most populated city in the state.
+Pittsburgh marks the beginning of the Appalachian Plateau, which extends to West Virginia.
+Its”Steel City” is the state’s second-largest city.

 Alleghenies

-The Allegheny Mountains run along the central part of the state.
-It’s known for its ski resorts, hiking, and outdoor recreation opportunities.
-The Pennsylvania State University (Penn State) is located here.
+The Allegheny Mountains run through the central part of the state.
+It’s known for its ski resorts, hiking trails, and outdoor recreation opportunities.
+Pennsylvania State University (Penn State) is here.

 Pennsylvania Wilds